Moduli spaces of threefolds on the Noether line: Introduction

-In contrast with Horikawa's result \cite{Horikawa} (and rather surprisingly for us), Theorem \ref{thm!main} (2) shows that the number of irreducible components of $\M_{K^3, p_g}$ is unbounded.
-Moreover, we not only obtain the dimension of $\M_{K^3, p_g}$ as in Theorem \ref{thm!main} (3), but also obtain dimensions of all strata of those in Theorem \ref{thm!main} (1) (see Proposition \ref{prop!dimension-formulae}).
+In contrast with aforementioned Horikawa's results (and rather surprisingly for us), Theorem \ref{thm: main1} (2) shows that the number of irreducible components is unbounded as $p_g$ tends to infinity.
+Moreover, we obtain not only the dimension of $\M_{K^3, p_g}$ as in Theorem \ref{thm: main1} (3) but also dimensions of all strata of those in Theorem \ref{thm: main1} (1) (see Propositions \ref{prop: dimension moduli}, \ref{prop: dimension moduli N=1 d=2}, \ref{prop: dimension moduli N=2} for details).

-We remark that when $p_g \ge 11$, it was already known that the moduli space $\M_{K^3, p_g}$ in Theorem \ref{thm!main} is empty unless $p_g \equiv 1$ $(\mathrm{mod} \, 3)$ \cite[Theorem 1.2]{HZ}.
-Thus the novelty of Theorem \ref{thm!main} is the complete description of the non-empty moduli spaces.
+If $5 \le p_g \le 12$, the following theorem gives a more concrete description of the corresponding moduli space of threefolds on the refined Noether line.

+\begin{thm} For an integer $5 \le p_g \le 12$, let $\M_{K^3,p_g}$ be the coarse moduli space parameterizing all canonical threefolds on the refined Noether line with geometric genus $p_g$.
+Then $\M_{K^3,p_g}$ consists of $\nu_{p_g}$ unirational irreducible components, where $\nu_{p_g}$ and the dimensions of each irreducible component are given in the following table.